vogt4nick/recipes.vogt4nick.com/src/en/entrees/meatless/red-lentils-and-greens.md

     4. **Combine** cooked greens and lentils.
 Simmer 10 minutes.
 Taste for salt.
     5. **Serve** lentils over rice.
 Garnish with

-Put it together

-    Fill a small coffee cup or bowl with some of the rice and invert onto a plate.

-    Spoon the lentils and greens onto the plate besides the rice and garnish with a squeeze of lemon, green onions, and/or cilantro.

 [^1]: ["Spiced Red Lentils and Greens with Basmati Rice."](https://www.ymca.org/what-we-do/youth-development/food-programs/recipes/spiced-red-lentils-and-greens-basmati-rice) *YMCA.* 4 Dec 2021.